Easy Shepherd’s Pie Recipe

-Make easy mini shepherds pies with no crust in individual dishes for a dinner party or weeknight meal.
-Use ground beef or lamb, frozen vegetables, and prepared mashed potatoes for this quick main dish casserole recipe also known as cottage pie.
+Make shepherds pies with no crust for a dinner party or weeknight meal.
+Use ground beef or lamb, frozen vegetables, and prepared mashed potatoes for this quick main dish casserole recipe, also known as cottage pie.

 3 individual white baking dishes filled with shepherd's pies sitting on white platter with green napkin.